corentintran/lei-airfoil-cfd/README.md

 The script will
 - create the desired LEI airfoil geometry
 - generate the mesh and store it in data/
-- run openfoam on this mesh for the desired AOAs
+- run openfoam on this mesh for the desired angles of attack
 - generate polars plots and values and store these in the results folder.

 ## :wave: Contributing (optional)